Our Future Path! A plan for a better world!

 Our advancements in agriculture, medicine, construction, transportation, technology and many other areas have solved many of the problems that our ancestors faced and have led to the creation of our great modern civilization.
 We now have a better and more abundant selection of food, longer and healthier lives, better homes, and far more choices of employment, entertainment and lifestyle than our ancestors ever dreamed of.

 To help support our modern technological lifestyles, we now have more complex laws, rules, regulations, licensing requirements, and tax codes than at any other time in human history.
-In addition, there are more choices that need to be made about where and how to live, and more things that need to be learned in order to prosper or even to survive in our modern society.
+In addition, there are more choices that need to be made about where and how to live, and more things that need to be learned to prosper or even to survive in our modern society.

 As time goes by, we seem to be solving some of our existing problems and to be reducing the impact of others, but many other problems are persisting and even getting worse, and new problems are cropping up all the time.
 In fact, some of the actions that we are currently taking to try to solve our problems are themselves adding more complexity to our lives and are causing or will cause even more problems.